 For any given idea, we can write infinitely many sentences that roughly define the same idea.
 Unless what you are describing has a very specific definition, it is likely that the way you describe something is the first time somebody has defined it that exact way.
 This creates a problem for NLP applications, as they will never have enough data to cover all the ways in which things can be defined.
 No amount of data will solve this problem.

 What they can do, however, is to find how different words in the sentence relate to each other, and how they together give meaning to the sentence.
-That way, if we replace a word in a sentence with a word with a similar representation, we end up with a similar meaning for the sentence.
+That way, if we replace a word in a sentence with a word with a similar representation, we end up with similar meaning for the sentence.
 This works fine if all we have are standalone sentences.

-Chances are, we will have a much complicated structure that are made up of sentences.
+Chances are, we will have a much complicated structure that is made up of sentences.
 Paragraphs define a logical portion of the data that can be thought of being somewhat independent of the other paragraphs around it.
 In the state of the art models in NLP, we try to assign representations of paragraphs and use it as a context for the sentences in that paragraph.
 Of course, the actual context of that sentence has to do with the paragraphs before it, the paragraphs after it, the reasoning for why it was placed there and not anywhere else, and as we have discussed in the previous section, a whole lot of world knowledge.

 3. Optimizing the wrong metrics